AY2425S2-CS2103T-F14-4/tp/docs/DeveloperGuide.md

   - 1b1.
 TrackUp shows an error message: `"The person index provided is invalid"`
   - Use case resumes at step 1.

----

 ### Use Case: Delete an Event

 #### Main Success Scenario (MSS)
 1. User requests to delete an event.
 2. TrackUp finds all matching events.
 3. TrackUp deletes all occurrences of the matching events.
-4. TrackUp updates the weekly calendar view to remove the deleted events.
+4. TrackUp updates the weekly calendar view and events list to remove the deleted events.
 5. TrackUp displays a confirmation message.
 Use case ends.

 #### Extensions
 - 2a.
 No matching events are found.
   - 2a1.
-TrackUp shows a message: `"No matching events found."`
+TrackUp shows a message: `"No matching events found"`
   - Use case ends.

 ### Non-Functional Requirements